gcalderone/GModelFit.jl/docs/src/index.md

 The typical workflow to use **GModelFit.jl** is as follows:
 - Wrap empirical data domain and measures into one (ore more) `Domain` and `Measures` object(s);
-- Create a `Model` object and build it by adding components or mathematical expressions, each representing a specific *aspect* of the theoretical model;
+- Create a `Model` object  by providing components or mathematical expressions, each representing a specific *aspect* of the theoretical model;
-- Optionally set initial guess parameter values, define constraints between model parameters, etc.;
+- Optionally set initial guess parameter values and/or constraints between model parameters;
 - Fit the model against the data and inspect the results;
 - If needed, modify the model and repeat the fitting process;
 - Exploit the results and outputs.